 Henry De Bromhead has developed quite the knack for training big winners at the Cheltenham Festival.

 Back then, Mullins' operation wasn't quite as impressive as it is now.
-It wasn't until 2008 that he had more than one winner across the week of racing and his winners were largely limited to the Champion Bumper, with six of his first 12 winners up to that point coming in the jump-less race.
+It wasn't until 2008 that he had more than one winner across the week and his winners were largely limited to the Champion Bumper, with six of his first 12 winners up to that point coming in the jump-less race.

-Since that breakthrough in 2008 however, Mullins hasn't gone a single year without multiple winners across the week and in recent years that has improved even more, with anything less than double digits in the winners column looking like something of an underperformance.
+Since that breakthrough in 2008, however, Mullins hasn't gone a single year without multiple winners across the week and in recent years that has improved even more, with anything less than double digits in the winners' column looking like something of an underperformance.

 With Mullins yet again having a stable full of top-class performers, will it be another Cheltenham Festival to remember?